Utah Administrative Code

 (2) Organosol and plastisol coatings shall not be used to bubble emissions from vinyl printing and top coating.

-(1) Control techniques and work practices are to be implemented at all times to reduce VOC emissions from fugitive type sources.
+(1) Control techniques and work practices are to be implemented at all times to reduce VOC emissions.
 Control techniques and work practices include:

 (2) No person shall apply any coating unless the coating application method achieves a demonstrated 65% transfer efficiency.